testeranju/Simple-Grocery-Store-API-Testing-Project/README.md

 # Simple-Grocery-Store-API-Testing-Project
 This repository contain Test cases excel document of Simple-grocery-store API Testing.
-In order to explore please click on excel document and then opne it.
+In order to explore please click on excel OR pdf document and then open it.
 <br>
 <br>
 Including Documents